comicfans/comicfans.github.io/_posts/2023-06-25-blame-on-script-lang.md

-This is also the case for how most R function handle invalid parameter input, they work well for expected input, but crashing at random location for invalid input. to resolve similar problem, our logic add many input checking logic, for example test their type/shape as expected, and detecting invalid special value (NA/NULL)
+This is also the case for how most R function handle invalid parameter input, they work well for expected input, but crashing at random location for invalid input. to resolve similar problem, our logic add many input checking logic, for example test their type/array shape is expected, and actively reporting invalid special value (NA/NULL)

 R also has a 'helpful' feathure, when you slicing from high-dimension array, it will auto drop the size1 dimension of the result, for example you have a 3x4 matrix, picking 2x1 from it doesn't result a 2x1 matrix, instead you got a length 2 array,